Training for your first half-marathon is equal parts exciting, intimidating, and incredibly rewarding.

 Moving your body is great for overall health.
 It will also increase circulation to your muscles if you are sore from intense training.
 This can help aid recovery and may reduce muscle soreness.

-This doesn’t mean not to take your rest days; they are also important!
+This doesn’t mean you should skip your rest days; they are also important.

 #8: Do The Little Things

-This means that all of the supplementary activities you do outside of your actual running workout need to be given the same level of importance in your mind and with your energy and efforts as your actual workouts.
+This means that all the supplementary activities you do outside your actual running workouts need to be given the same level of importance in your mind and with your energy and effort as your actual workouts.

-This includes fueling your body with a healthy diet, getting enough sleep, focusing on good hydration, stretching, and doing mobility work.
+This includes fueling your body with a healthy diet, getting enough sleep, staying well hydrated, stretching, and doing mobility work.

-Develop a good sleep hygiene routine before bed that involves things like using a blue light filter on your screen devices for 90 minutes before (even using a blue light filter all day long is advisable because blue light can interfere with sleep cycles in general) and avoiding caffeine in the six hours before bedtime.
+Develop a good sleep hygiene routine before bed that includes using a blue light filter on your screen devices for 90 minutes before (even using a blue light filter all day is advisable because blue light can interfere with sleep cycles in general) and avoiding caffeine in the six hours before bedtime.

 Optimize your sleep environment by turning down all the lights and using a white noise machine or sleep soundscape soundtrack to block noise and induce calm.